 The board is responsible for making rules and regulations for the development and implementation of the Education Trust Act, including preserving program benefits and ensuring appropriate use of tax benefits.

 Board meetings are open to the public.
-A schedule of meetings is posted under Meetings and Reports.
+A schedule of meetings is posted under Meetings and Documents.

 ETB Members and Admin